Alumni Athletic Club: The long success

 For the 1906 season, the Argentine tournament changed its format, with all its teams divided into two separated groups.
 The teams finishing first of each group played a final match in order to proclaim a champion.
 Alumni and Lomas won their respective zones, playing the final game that was won by Alumni 4–0.
 During the regular season, Alumni achieved largest victories to Belgrano AC (3–0, 4–0) and Quilmes (4–0).
 Alumni not only won its 6th.
 Primera División title, but its second consecutive Copa de Honor Municipalidad de Buenos Aires to Estudiantes (BA) by 3–1, the Tie Cup (demolishing Belgrano AC by 10–1), and the Copa de Honor Cousenier (against Uruguayan team Nacional).
 To sum up, Alumni won all the tournaments contested that year.

 On 24 June, Alumni played the South African national team at Sociedad Sportiva Argentina stadium (where current Campo Argentino de Polo is located).
 The South Africa team had reaffiliated to The Football Association and was formed exclusively by white players, with seven of them born in South Africa and 8 originated from England and Scotland.
 At least 12,000 spectators attended the match, with the president of Argentina, José Figueroa Alcorta among them.
-Alumni v South Africa (1906)|The game finished 1–0 with a goal scored by Alfredo Brown in the 51st minute.
+The game finished 1–0 with a goal scored by Alfredo Brown in the 51st minute.

 The victory was largely celebrated by the media for being the first time an Argentine squad defeated a British team.
 Local newspaper La Nación wrote: "For our national football, the Alumni v South Africa match was a great triumph that will be remembered for a long time in everyone's memory, serving as example and stimulus for the future", while British-origin newspaper The Standard wrote "it was a glorious victory and what happened in La Sportiva is promising for Argentine football".

 Nevertheless, Alfredo Brown, who scored the only goal of the match, admitted the superiority of the British team when he said:

 It were not the Alumni forwards who beat South Africa.
 It was Laforia –the goalkeeper– who did not allow a loss or a tie.
 He was unbeateable, extraordinary.
 South Africa played better than us.
 I did not more than take advantage of an excellent pass from Weiss, catching the ball at a distance of 6 or 7 meters from the goal.
 I only had to place my foot.
 I simulated to shot with the right one, but I let to pass the ball and kick it with the left foot, when the goalkeeper was completely undecided and confused.